Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/Get-AzureRmSqlDatabaseFailoverGroup.md

 ```

 ### -ServerName
-The name of the Azure SQL Server the Failover Group is in.
+The name of the Azure SQL Database Server from which to retrieve the Failover Group.

 ```yaml
 Type: String